 An air cleaner restriction indicator shall be furnished and installed by chassis manufacturer.

-Alternator.
+Alternator

-All buses shall be equipped with a heavy duty truck or bus type alternator having a minimum output rating of 130 amperes for Type A buses, and 160 amperes for Type B and above, alternator shall be capable of producing a minimum of 50 percent of its maximum rated output at the engine manufacturer’s recommended idle speed.
+All public school buses shall be equipped with a heavy duty truck or bus type alternator having a minimum output rating of 130 amperes (amps) for Type A buses, and 200 amps for Types C and D buses.
+The alternator shall be capable of producing a minimum of 50 percent of its maximum rated output at the engine manufacturer’s recommended idle speed.

 Buses equipped with electrically powered wheelchair lift, air conditioning or other accessories may be equipped with a device that monitors the electrical system voltage and advances the engine idle speed when the voltage drops to, or below, a pre-set level.